colindembovsky/colindembovsky.github.io/_posts/2021-11-01-comparing-code-quality-metrics-with-code-security.markdown

 Sounds great - we should all be deploying high quality code, right?

-## Can You Trust Code Qualtiy Metrics?
+## Can You Trust Code Quality Metrics?

-There are definitely some problems with code quality metrics.
+There are some problems with code quality metrics.
 A common code quality metric is _cyclomatic complexity_ - a measure of how many paths there are through a portion of code.
 Perhaps we want to ensure that no single file has a cyclomatic complexity higher than 10.
 Now if a file has a cyclomatic complexity of 11, we _might_ have a "bad file" - or maybe the logic is just complicated.

-So in the "negative" direction, we may or may not agree with the metric result.
+In the "negative" direction, we may or may not agree with the metric result.
 What about the "positive" direction?
 If a file has a cyclomatic complexity of 7, does that tell us if the code is good or not?

 You begin to see the problem - if we can't trust the metrics, then what value do they really have?
 If we have code that "scores high" in code quality metrics, can we conclude definitively that we have good code?